-Unlike most chronic toxic effects, which usually manifest themselves sometime during the period of exposure, a carcinogenic effect may take many years from the initiating event to a clinical diagnosis of cancer.
+Unlike most chronic toxic effects, which usually manifest during the period of exposure, a carcinogenic effect may take many years from the initiating event to a clinical diagnosis of cancer.
 A diagnosis of cancer may not be made until long after cessation of exposure.

 The incidence of cancer is usually dose related - the greater the exposure to the carcinogen, the higher the risk of developing the cancer associated with that substance or mixture.
 Conversely, the smaller the exposure, the lower the probability of developing cancer.
 Because of the limitations of both epidemiological and animal studies at very low dosage, a "no effect" level of exposure cannot be confidently identified for carcinogenic substances at the present time.
-Nevertheless, there do appear to be practical thresholds for most carcinogens at which the effects cannot be distinguished against the natural background, 24 although for some of the more potent carcinogens elimination or minimisation of exposure so far as is reasonably practicable is required.
+Although some carcinogens may have practical thresholds, exposure to carcinogens should be eliminated or minimised so far as is reasonably practicable.

-Under the Globally Harmonised System of Classification and Labelling of Chemicals (GHS), substances may be allocated one of two categories of carcinogenicity based on the strength of evidence and additional considerations (weight of evidence):
+Under the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), substances may be allocated one of two categories of carcinogenicity based on the strength of evidence and additional considerations (weight of evidence):